 The Government of Canada will consider bilingual proficiency and diversity in assessing candidates for these positions.
 You are encouraged to indicate your ability to speak and understand your second official language in your application.
 Proficiency in both official languages would be preferred.
 Please also include in your application your ability to speak and understand another language, such as an Indigenous language.
 The Government is committed to ensuring that its appointments take into consideration the desire to achieve gender parity and reflect Canada’s diversity, in terms of linguistic, regional and employment equity representation.
 You are therefore encouraged to indicate in your application if you are a member of one or more of the following groups: women, Indigenous peoples, persons with a disability, visible minority.
 Please note that there is no requirement to provide this information, i.e., provision of this information is voluntary.

-The Government of Canada recognizes that Indigenous Peoples include First Nation, Inuit and Métis peoples.
-Natural Resources Canada intends to appoint advisors from each of these groups to the GNBC in order reflect the rich diversity that exists within the Indigenous population in Canada.
+The Government of Canada recognizes that Indigenous Peoples include First Nations, Inuit and Métis peoples.
+Natural Resources Canada intends to appoint First Nations, Inuit and Métis advisors to the GNBC in order reflect the rich diversity that exists within the Indigenous population in Canada.